 Why is this so damaging?
 Should it even matter because the fund will eventually go back up?
 Unfortunately, it matters a great deal.
 It’s because when the investment goes back up, you have LESS shares than you did before and LESS shares to in which to compound upon.
 If this happens a few times in the first 10 years of retirement, it could exponentially cut years from your retirement.

-Miss #2 Why didn’t they add any new funds?
+‘Behind the curve’ Miss #2: Why didn’t they add any new funds?

 The TSP prides itself on its simplicity.
 But this is an example of a good concept gone way, way too far.
 It’s wise to keep market losses small in retirement. (see Miss #1) The single biggest weapon people have at their disposal when battling market volatility is diversification.
 Diversify.
 Diversify.
 Diversify.
 But can you really diversify with only five funds?
 No, you can’t.
 If you research the TSP and read the board meeting minutes like we do, you know this has been brought up before and had been repeatedly shot down.

 The argument against adding funds is that they will add confusion to participants.
 We don’t agree.
 Yes, adding 50 funds into the account does cause confusion, but adding a 4-5 more will only provide better options leading to greater diversification, not more confusion.
 Asset classes/funds not represented in the TSP but commonly added to other traditional 401Ks include the following: